Best Halloween Candies of All Time, Ranked

 You're never too old to go trick-or-treating.

-Halloween candy comes in all shapes and sizes, from new takes on old-school favorites to wax lips and, if your neighbors are sadists, pennies.
-But when grown adults dressed as extremely outdated dancing hot dogs reminisce about their trick-or-treat outings of yore, they're likely getting wistful for one of these 30 hall-of-fame Halloween candies, which we've ranked from great to greatest.
+But when grown adults dressed as extremely outdated dancing hot dogs reminisce about their trick-or-treat outings of yore, they're likely getting wistful for one of these 31 hall-of-fame Halloween candies, which we've ranked from great to greatest.
 Come along with us for treats and cavities.

 29. Jolly Ranchers